T-ara: Endorsements

 On January 15, 2010, it was reported that the group received about ₩900 million from 3 CFs alone, "the best treatment in the industry" according to official reports.

-In February, T-ara was chosen to film a CF with Supernova for Guesto; one of the largest restaurant chains in Japan with 1,000 stores nationwide for about $1,000,000 each.
-About 140 Japanese media officials, including TBS TV, participated in the contract signing press conference.

-In 2010, the group modeled for such companies as Mentholatum Korea, Tedin Water Parks, and Olympus cameras.
+In 2010, the group also modeled for Mentholatum, Tedin Water Parks, and Olympus cameras.
 T-ara was chosen to model for Tedin Waterpark again in 2011.

-In 2011, T-ara modeled in commercial films for sports brand Spris, electronics brand iRiver, software company Windysoft, optical store Look Optical, instant noodles brand Shin Ramyun, Crown Mountain and many others.
+In 2011, T-ara modeled in commercial films for sports brand SPRIS, electronics brand iRiver, software company Windysoft, optical store Look Optical, instant noodles brand Shin Ramyun, Crown Mountain and many others.
 The same year, T-ara was chosen as the new advertisement models for cosmetics brand Tony Moly.
 The group was expected to model for the brand in not only South Korea, but China, Japan, and other Asian countries as well.

 T-ara is also the first idol group to sign a contract with online shopping mall Hi-Mart.

-In February 2012, T-ara became models for the chicken chain Brilliant Chicken for over US$1 Million; reportedly the highest figure ever proposed to a Korean Idol.
+The group reportedly earned as much as ₩1 billion endorsing Korean fried chicken products in 2011, making it the highest paid girl group in commercial films at the time.

+Internationally, T-ara was chosen in 2010 to film a CF for Gusto; one of the largest restaurant chains in Japan with over 1,000 stores nationwide for about ₩1 billion.
+About 140 Japanese media officials, including TBS TV, attended the contract signing press conference.
 In early 2015, T-ara reportedly signed a US$1 million contract with Celucasn, a Chinese popular clothing brand with images and a short promotional video also having already been released.
 In November, T-ara became spokesperson for Chinese server of a multiplayer game World of Warships and released the Chinese version of "Cry Cry" as the official theme song.
 The group also became the face of the mobile game Dream of the Three Kingdoms.
 In 2016, the group became brand ambassadors in Vietnam for Pantech Korea as the company was launching new phone models.